-- a) The Alternative Investment Market (AIM) deals in shares of smaller and/or newer companies than those that are eligible to obtain a full listing.
+a) The Alternative Investment Market (AIM) deals in shares of smaller and/or newer companies than those that are eligible to obtain a full listing.
 The companies listed on the AIM are often (although not always) riskier investments than those listed on the main stock market.
+It is

-It is certainly possible to make money out of an investment on the AIM either by good luck or good judgement.
+Use with Business Accounting and Finance 3rd edn (ISBN 9781408018378) © Catherine Gowthorpe, 2011 published Cengage Learning EMEA certainly possible to make money out of an investment on the AIM either by good luck or good judgement.
 However, there are no guarantees in investment.
 An inherently risky investment may rise or fall in value and it is not usually possible to predict with accuracy the future behaviour of any investment in shares.
-It may be that Izzie's colleague has simply been lucky. - c) It is quite easy to identify the names of listed companies dealing in pharmaceuticals in either the pages of the Financial Times or on the London Stock Exchange's own website.
-Once the companies have been identified, information (financial and other) can be found in the following places: - i) the Financial Times (share prices can be checked daily, and news items on pharmaceutical companies are likely to appear fairly often, given the importance of this sector). - ii) the Hemscott website which gives basic financial details of all UK registered listed companies - iii) the London Stock Exchange website contains a great deal of information about, for example, the historical performance of individual shares - iv) companies' own websites: these often include full-text copies of a company's most recent annual financial statements plus useful archive information - c) If Izzie is really very cautious it may be that investing in shares is not for her.
+It may be that Izzie's colleague has simply been lucky.

+- b) It is quite easy to identify the names of listed companies dealing in pharmaceuticals in either the pages of the Financial Times or on the London Stock Exchange's own website.
+Once the companies have been identified, information (financial and other) can be found in the following places: - the Financial Times (share prices can be checked daily, and news items on pharmaceutical companies are likely to appear fairly often, given the importance of this sector). - ii) the Hemscott website which gives basic financial details of all UK registered listed companies - the London Stock Exchange website contains a great deal of information about, for example, the historical performance of individual shares - iv) companies' own websites.
+These often include full-text copies of a company's most recent annual financial statements plus useful archive information c) If Izzie is really very cautious it may be that investing in shares is not for her.
 Some shares are less risky than others, but there is always a risk of losing money on this kind of investment.
 Even if the particular company performs well, there may be a general downward movement in share prices which cuts the value of the investment.
-This has occurred recently in 2001, 2002 and 2003.
 Perhaps Izzie should consider safer forms of investment, such as long-term bank deposit accounts (which pay a higher rate of interest) or investment in government bonds or a pension scheme.